-No visit to Paris can be complete without a day in the Louvre.
+No visit to Paris in 5 days can be complete without a day in the Louvre.
 It would probably take a week to see and grasp the whole museum.
 So, we took an Airbnb experience call Louvre-A Crash Course in Art History.
 It was probably the most enjoyable and educational 3-4 hours in art history ever possible.

 Day 5 – Fashion Consultant and Christian Dior Exhibition